 Credential candidates must have worked in a position requiring a preliminary teacher or service credential for five years prior to receiving the Certificate of Eligibility for the Preliminary Administrative Services Credential.
 Once candidates acquire and administrative position, they can apply for the Preliminary Administrative Services Credential.

 For those applicants desiring to combine a master's degree in School Administration and a Preliminary Administrative Services Credential please see Master of Arts in Education Programs.

 For programs that meet federal Title IV eligibility, University of Redlands is required by the U.S. Department of Education to post the Gainful Employment (GE) required information (program information, completion rates, program cost, and median loan debt).
 To view this information please click here.

-Join our workshop for future K-12 teachers, counselors and administrators on October 16th.
+Join our workshop for future K-12 teachers, counselors and administrators.